pawanpaudel93/save-html-screenshot/README.md

 # save-html-screenshot

 A nodejs package that allows you to save html and screenshot of an url.
-It can also utilize the [browserless.io](https://browserless.io) to save the html and screenshot of the url.
+It utilizes the locally installed Chrome browser or [browserless.io](https://browserless.io) using puppeteer to save the html and screenshot of the url.

 [![NPM version](https://img.shields.io/npm/v/save-html-screenshot?color=a1b858&label=)](https://www.npmjs.com/package/save-html-screenshot)